Consumer guarantees your services must meet

 Examples

-A sports fan buys a pay TV subscription so that she can watch an upcoming football game.
+A sports fan buys a pay TV subscription so she can watch an upcoming football game.
 She tells the sales representative that she is buying the subscription to watch the game.
 On the day of the match, she realises that it’s on a different channel that she doesn’t have access to.
-The pay TV company have not met their guarantee, and the sports fan is entitled to a remedy.
+The pay TV company has not met their guarantee, and the sports fan is entitled to a remedy.

 A young man goes to the barber and gets a permanent hair colouring.
 The barber applies the colour and warns the young man not to wash his hair for 24 hours.
 The young man follows this instruction, but the colour runs from his hair during his shower a few days later.
 The barber hasn’t met this guarantee, and the young man is entitled to a remedy.